 - 1. Incorporating similar architectural features into the design as those that are found in buildings in the near vicinity of the site.

-- 2. Avoiding building materials that do not sit well in the parish.
-Most noticeably materials to be avoided include:
+- 2. Avoiding building materials that do not sit well in the Parish.
+Most noticeably external materials to be avoided include:

 - a.
 Concrete roofing tiles

 - b.
 Concrete blocks

 - c.
 Plain brick elevations

-- 3. Utilising building materials and features that reflect our rich heritage:
+- 3. Utilising external building materials and features that reflect our rich heritage:

 - a.
 Brick, stone and flint walls

 - b.
 Thatch and shingles

 - c.
-Clay tiled pitched roofs
+Clay tiled or slate pitched roofs to match adjoining properties.

 - d.
 Timber frame windows

+- 4. Avoiding areas defined as 'back-land'.